Updating the kernel

 Manual updates using rpi-update

-After upgrading the kernel, you'll have to reboot your Pi to switch to the updated version.
+After upgrading the kernel, you must reboot your Pi to switch to the updated version.

-If you're using a compiled kernel, rpi-update will have overwritten it, and you will need to rebuild and reinstall your kernel.
+If you're using a compiled kernel, rpi-update will overwrite it, and you will need to rebuild and reinstall your kernel.

 Custom configurations can usually be copied over between minor kernel updates, but it's safer to use the